 Step one - build your message and set your attributes

 First up, create a message that will allow the user to select an attribute to apply to them.
 I want to ask the user what company value is important to them, so I've built a text part for the question, and then added quick replies for the answers.

-To give each option an attribute, go into the button settings.
+To give each answer an attribute, go into the button settings (accessed through the cog).
 Select "Save user attribute and send a message".
 More options should appear.
-Then type in the name of your attribute - I've chosen to call mine "dinner".
+Then type in the name of your attribute - I've chosen to call mine "company-value".
 You can add a tag value to your attribute, but for the sake of saving time, I've kept mine the same as the button.
 Once that's done, choose or create a reply message and save your settings!

-Set when you want the broadcast to go out, confirm that your aren't sending promotional content (on Messenger only), and click "schedule"
+Set when you want the broadcast to go out, and click "schedule"

 You can also schedule broadcasts based on numbers - this would be useful if you've created a quiz.
 So for example, I made a Big Quiz with the attribute big-quiz-score.
 I wanted to send out a congratulations message to those who scored more than 9 so I did the following: